abhiint16/Documentation/README.md

 ## TestFragment

-TestFrag is the place where you can get all the **scheduled tests** available and then you can travel through and take a particular test, submit and see the result.
+TestFragment is the place where you can get all the **scheduled tests** available and then you can travel through and take a particular test, submit and see the result.

 ## PerformanceFragment

-PerformanceFrag is the place where an user can get result of all the tests that S/he has taken.
+PerformanceFragment is the place where an user can get result of all the tests that S/he has taken.

 ## Dependency Injection (di) For PerformanceFragment